 Once the dough is chilled, unwrap and press it out into a disk 8-inches in diameter.
 Use a 3-inch round cookie cutter to cut out circles, gathering and cutting the leftover dough again as needed.
 You'll get about 6 shortcakes with maybe a little blob of dough left over.

 Place the shortcakes about 2 inches apart on a half baking sheet pan covered in a Silpat silicone mat or parchment paper.
 Brush the tops of each scone with the reserved milk before baking.

 Bake at 425°F for about 18 to 23 minutes or until golden brown.

 Cool on pan for 2 minutes, then move to a cooling rack.

-Make the simple syrup: In a medium saucepan over medium-hight heat, combine the ½ cup of sugar with ½ cup of water.
+Make the strawberry syrup: In a medium saucepan over medium-hight heat, combine the ½ cup sugar with ½ cup water.
 Bring to a boil, insuring that the sugar is fully dissolved.
 Remove from heat and cool to room temperature.